ShamratX/web3-kit-factory-smart-contract/README.md

 On-chain ERC-20 token factory for **BSC** and **Ethereum**.
 Anyone can deploy a new token through a single factory contract.
 Tokens support optional **immutable buy/sell tax** on PancakeSwap V2 and Uniswap V2 pairs.

-This README is the single source of truth for architecture, configuration, deployment, and integration.
+This README documents architecture, configuration, deployment, and integration.
+Contract and script source live in the repo — not duplicated here.

 ---